gjw13/Database-Management-System/README.md

 ### Implementation

 #### Features
-  1. Create table
-  - Examples
+CREATE TABLE
+  Example
-    - > CREATE TABLE CUSTOMERS (first string, last string, position string, age int);
+  > CREATE TABLE CUSTOMERS (first string, last string, position string, age int)
-    - > CREATE TABLE EQUIPMENT (type string, purchase_date string, sell_date string);
-  - **NOTE**: Every value contained in the relation is entered as a string, so the syntax above renders the type specification with no significance.
+  > CREATE TABLE EQUIPMENT (type string, purchase_date string, sell_date string) **NOTE**: Every value contained in the relation is entered as a string, so the syntax above renders the type specification with no significance.
 As noted below, this does not effect the comparison of integers with binary comparison operators.
-  2. Drop table
+DROP TABLE
   - Examples
     - > DROP TABLE CUSTOMERS;
     - > DROP TABLE EQUIPMENT;